Table of Contents

 The next phase involves picking something to run with.

-I can’t tell you exactly what to do next.
-That answer is going to come from taking a personal inventory.
-Eventually, you’ll have to narrow it down to a choice.
+I can’t tell you exactly how to find a job you love.
+But with patience and persistence, that answer will come from your personal inventory.
+Eventually, you’ll have to narrow it down to one choice.

 Even if you don’t have a perfect idea yet, get in motion: